What's On This Page

 Can I take black seed oil for the rest of my life?

-Research shows that black seed oil has an almost immediate antifungal effect on some types of Candida infections (yeast infections) with no adverse effects.
-This means that you can continue to take it indefinitely as the antibacterial/antifungal properties are lasting.
+Research shows that black seed oil has an almost immediate antifungal effect on some Candida infections (yeast infections) with no adverse effects.
+This means you can continue to take it indefinitely as the antibacterial/antifungal properties are lasting.

 Research Papers